stronghearth/canonize-client/README.md

 <img src="src/images/Screenshot 5.png" alt="Canonize User Edit">

 In the expanded character view, a user can access an Edit Character form, which once saved, the expanded character and the list of characters automatically update.
-A user can alsodelete a character from their record within the expanded character view.
+A user can also delete a character from their record within the expanded character view.

 ## Application Stack